arsuq/MemoryLanes/MemoryLanes/README.md

 	public abstract Span<byte> Span();
 	public abstract int Length { get; }
 	public abstract void Dispose();
+	public abstract StorageType Type { get; } public byte this[int index]...
+	public Span<T> ToSpan<T>()...
+	public FragmentStream ToStream()...
+	public MemoryLane Lane { get; }..
+	...
+	// Primitive reads and writes
 }
 ```

- At first it might seem that the fragment should be a structure.
-It's not for these reasons:

-- it's very likely that the fragments will be boxed anyway (async)
-- it's natural to share fragments among threads
-- one could subclass a fragment
-- reliable disposal, that is ref counting and resetting a lane when no Dispose is called

 Similar to the thread stack deallocation, the MemoryLane cleanup is just an
 offset reset, however that could only happen when there are no active fragments,
-i.e. the MemoryLane's active Fragments counter must be zero,
-which means that the lifetime of the oldest fragment determines the reset time of the lane.
+which means that the lifetime of the last fragment determines the reset time of the lane.

 ![](MemoryLanes.png)